LuisC2802/rbx1/README.md

 /turtle1/cmd_vel
 ```
 # Remap
-As you can see, /cmd_vel and /turtle1/cmd_vel topics corresponds to fake_turtlebot.launch of rbx1 arbotix package and turtle_teleop_key of turtlesim package respectively.
+As you can see, /cmd_vel and /turtle1/cmd_vel topics corresponds to fake_turtlebot.launch of rbx1 Arbotix package and turtle_teleop_key of turtlesim package respectively.
 To allow the communication between them, in the fake_turtlebot.launch, you should remap the topic adding:
 ```
 <remap from="/cmd_vel" to="/turtle1/cmd_vel"/>
 ```